-Measure Baseline Description: 7,952,539 in 2007 - 2008
+Measure Baseline Description: 7,691,065

 Measure Target Description: Public attendance at Commission assisted arts events will increase to 10 million per year by the end of 2010.

 Data Source and Calculation: This measure is calculated with data collected from final reports prepared by grantees of the Commission.